intel-analytics/ipex-llm/ppml/services/bigdl-kms/README.md

-dataStoragePath ---> a host path for persistent stoarge serviceIP       ---> your key management service ip to expose rootKey         ---> your 256bit base64 AES key string teeMode         ---> Mode of TEE server runs in, sgx or tdx ......
+dataStoragePath ---> a host path for persistent stoarge serviceIP       ---> your key management service ip to expose rootKey         ---> your 256bit base64 AES key string teeMode         ---> Mode of TEE the server is going to run in, sgx or tdx ......
 ```